cloudentity/openbanking-quickstart/README.md

 > 1. Run `make enable-mfa` to turn MFA on.
 > 2. Run `make disable-mfa` to turn MFA off.

+To cleanup the environment execute: `make clean`.
+This step is also necessary if you want to switch between different specs.

 ## What to do next

 Once you can run the quickstart, you can visit our sample apps: